Saffron Risotto with Crispy Skin Salmon

 Sal de Añana salt and freshly ground black pepper

-2 Tbsp Pons capers in brine
+2 Tbsp Pons capers, drained

 50g butter (optional) or more stock

-Parmigiano-Reggiano, freshly grated
+Parmigiano Reggiano, freshly grated

 Juice of half a lemon